mohamed17717/amazon-landing-page/README.md

 ## Built With

-- Django -  The web framework used
+- **Django** -  Web framework
+- **Requests / Beautiful Soup** - Scraping tools

-- SASS - Preprocessor for css
+- **SASS** - Preprocessor for css

-- GULP - Task Runner
+- **GULP** - Task Runner

 ## Features

-- User don't need an account to start
+- User doesn't need an account to start

-- User determine coupon's code, sele percent, life long and howmany
+- User determine coupon's code, sale percent, life long and howmany

 - Scrape and extract wanted data by only the product's link

+- Simple Desgin contain :
+  - All images for the product that are on amazon page
   - Timer for the coupon life
   - Counter for remaining and used coupons

-- All images for the product that are on amazon page

   - Old and new price

-- Nice Simple Desgin